RedHatProductSecurity/cvelib/README.md

   (that is, the URL at which the service is available) to interface with.
 Allowed values: `prod`, `dev`.

-* `--idr-url` or `CVE_IDR_URL`: allows you to override the URL for the IDR service that would otherwise be determined by the deployment environment you selected.
-This is useful for local testing to point to an IDR instance running on localhost.
+* `--api-url` or `CVE_API_URL`: allows you to override the URL for the CVE API that would otherwise be determined by the deployment environment you selected.
+This is useful for local testing to point to a CVE API instance running on localhost.

-* `-i/--interactive` or `CVE_INTERACTIVE`: every create/update action against the IDR service
+* `-i/--interactive` or `CVE_INTERACTIVE`: every create/update action will require confirmation
-  will require confirmation before a request is sent.
+  before a request is sent.

 ## CLI Usage